Mandalorian49/Mandalorian49/README.md

 - 👋 Hi, I’m @Mandalorian49
 - 👀 I’m interested in coding specifically in Bitcoin
 - 🌱 I’m currently planning on pursuing in the field of Finance/Econ & Compsci
-- 💞️ I’m looking to collaborate on any APP or Bitcoin program
+- 💞️ I’m looking to collaborate on any app or Bitcoin program
-- 📫 How to reach me through email/Github (HERE!)
+- 📫 How to reach me through Github (HERE!)
 - ✨ I'm a huge Star Wars fan

 <!---